 \section{Summary}

-In this article, we have explored the transfer function for a multi-copy axion Universe, providing a simplified analytic expression useful for future simulations.
-In particular, we have shown that multi-copy transfer functions can be parametrized as an interpolating sum of single-copy axion transfer functions, which are easier to compute (e.g., via axionCAMB).
-This parametrization can be straightforwardly extended to any number of axion copies with arbitrary relative density contributions.
+We have explored the transfer function for a multi-copy axion universe, providing a simplified analytic expression that can be used for future simulations.
+In particular, we showed that multi-copy transfer functions can be parametrised as an interpolating sum of single-copy axion transfer functions, which are easier to compute (e.g. via axionCAMB).
+This parametrisation can be straightforwardly extended to any number of axion copies with arbitrary relative density contributions.
 While we did not provide the full numerical integration of multi-copy power spectrum, our interpolating sum ansatz was tested against the 2FDM integrator of \cite{Luu2024} and reproduced the 2FDM matter power spectrum well with a $\lesssim 0.063\%$ difference in $\sigma^2(M)$.
 The 2FDM integrator can be used and extended to construct a multi-copy numerical integrator.

-We also identified an `equivalence' among all axion copies with respect to the total density contrast $\delta_{\text{tot}}$ on scales larger than the effective Jeans scale (set by $\tilde{k}$), arising from their mutual coupling to the gravitational potential—a manifestation of a potential gravitational equilibrium.
-This equivalence was previously noted by \citet{2303.00999}, but here we removed their assumption that particle dark matter dominates CDM and considered a purely $\psi$DM-dominated Universe with an arbitrary number of axion copies.
-The equivalence implies that the large-scale structure formed in a multi-copy $\psi$DM Universe may resemble an equivalent single-copy Universe, with the effective mass of the equivalent axion given by
+We also identified an equivalence among all axion copies with respect to the total density contrast $\delta_{\text{tot}}$ on scales larger than the effective Jeans scale (set by $\tilde{k}$), arising from their mutual coupling to the gravitational potential, which in turn is a manifestation of a potential gravitational equilibrium.
+This equivalence was previously noted by \citet{2303.00999}, but we removed their assumption that particle dark matter dominates the CDM and considered a purely $\psi$DM-dominated universe with an arbitrary number of axion copies.
+The equivalence implies that the large-scale structure formed in a multi-copy $\psi$DM universe might resemble an equivalent single-copy universe, with the effective mass of the equivalent axion given by

 Accordingly, the onset of the faint-end turnover in galactic luminosity functions is expected to be determined solely by this effective mass scale.